 Each year, open enrollment allows employers to offer group benefits to their employees for a brief time, generally around 30 to 45 days.
 During this critical window, employees must be informed about the employee benefits they may sign up for, when to do this, and where to enroll.
-Unfortunately, many human resource teams struggle to communicate the necessary information to employees, so they may miss out.
+Unfortunately, many human resource teams struggle to communicate the necessary information to employees so they may miss out.

 Months ahead of the open enrollment date, it’s important to have a solid communication plan for delivering the pertinent information to employees before enrollment, during the active enrollment, and once enrollment wraps up.
-This can be a series of emails that encourage employees to take specific actions, with links to the enrollment site and benefit information.
+This can be a series of emails that encourage employees to take specific actions, with links to the enrollment site and benefits information.

 Responsiveness is critical during open enrollment because employees will have countless questions during this time.
 Make sure to assign at least one person who will serve as the point of contact for all incoming emails from employees who have questions and concerns.
-This should be someone highly familiar with plan details, rates, and deadlines.
+It should be someone highly familiar with plan details, rates, and deadlines.

 Does your company actively track sign-ups, partial sign-ups, and other aspects of the enrollment process?
 If not, then an internal system can be helpful for staying on top of enrollment management across the entire organization.
 Use a free email server like Outlook to set up email alerts for data changes.

 Open enrollment can be made easier and more productive when there is a constant exchange between the HR team and employees.
 As part of your email communication strategy, create a series of messages that talk about health and wellness topics, the features of benefit programs, and other related matters.
-Send out in weekly touch point emails to all.
+Send out in weekly touchpoint emails to all.

 It’s always a good thing to get full buy-in from managers during benefits enrollment efforts.
 Why?
 Managers can help employees to prioritize getting enrolled in their benefits for the upcoming plan year, and they can share how benefits support employee goals.
 Use a focused email campaign for managers during OE periods to keep them abreast of important tasks and dates.

 The open enrollment period doesn’t have to be stressful.
 In fact, it can be an opportunity to have a little fun.
 Develop emails that include some fun games like trivia questions, interesting facts about the company, and free healthy snack giveaways.

-When developing emails for benefit communication, experts say that it’s best to stick with the standard email template and keep it simple.
+When developing emails for benefits communication, experts say that it’s best to stick with the standard email template and keep it simple.
 Stray HTML can interfere with some email reading programs, especially on mobile devices.

 Emails will only be read once they are opened.
 And this won’t happen if the subject line doesn’t compel recipients.
-When writing emails, keep a focus on creating an email subject line that will intrigue recipients to open the email with power words like “urgent”, “time sensitive”, and “attention” can help accomplish this goal.
+When writing emails, keep a focus on creating an email subject line that will intrigue recipients to open the email with power words like “urgent,” “time-sensitive,” and “attention” can help accomplish this goal.